+Staff can call 0800 028 0285 (8:00 AM to 8:00 PM Monday to Friday) or email help@nspcc.org.uk.

-Kemsing PrimaryKemsing Primary School has a legal duty to refer to the Disclosure and Barring Service (DBS) anyone who has harmed, or poses a risk of harm, to a child, or if there is reason to believe the member of staff has committed one of a number of listed offences, and who has been removed from working (paid or unpaid) in regulated activity, or would have been removed had they not left.
+Kemsing Primary School has a legal duty to refer to the Disclosure and Barring Service (DBS) anyone who has harmed, or poses a risk of harm, to a child, or if there is reason to believe the member of staff has committed one of a number of listed offences, and who has been removed from working (paid or unpaid) in regulated activity, or would have been removed had they not left.
 The DBS will consider whether to bar the person.

 If these circumstances arise in relation to a member of staff at our school, a referral will be made as soon as possible after the resignation or removal of the individual in accordance with advice from the LADO and/or Schools Personnel Service.

-When in doubt – consult

 Safeguarding Children with Special Educational Needs and Disabilities

-Kemsing PrimaryKemsing Primary School acknowledges that children with special educational needs (SEN) and disabilities can face additional safeguarding challenges as they may have an impaired capacity to resist or avoid abuse.
-Sally Brown
+Kemsing Primary School acknowledges that children with special educational needs (SEN) and disabilities can face additional safeguarding challenges as they may have an impaired capacity to resist or avoid abuse.
+The DSL will work closely with the SENDco (Sally Brown) to plan support as required.

-Kemsing PrimaryKemsing Primary School will ensure that children with SEN and disabilities, specifically those with communication difficulties will be supported to ensure that their voice is heard and acted upon.
+Kemsing Primary School will ensure that children with SEN and disabilities, specifically those with communication difficulties will be supported to ensure that their voice is heard and acted upon.

-Members of staff are encouraged to be aware that children with SEN and disabilities can be disproportionally impacted by safeguarding concerns such as bullying.
-All members of staff will be encouraged to appropriately explore possible indicators of abuse such as behaviour/mood change or injuries and not to assume that they are related to the child’s disability and be aware that children with SEN and disabilities may not always outwardly display indicators of abuse.school
+Members of staff are encouraged to be aware that children with SEN and disabilities can be disproportionally impacted by safeguarding concerns, such as bullying and exploitation.

+All members of staff will be encouraged to appropriately explore possible indicators of abuse such as behaviour/mood change or injuries and not to assume that they are related to the child’s disability and be aware that children with SEN and disabilities may not always outwardly display indicators of abuse.
+To address these additional challenges, our school will always consider extra pastoral support for children with SEN and disabilities.

 Peer on Peer Abuse

-All members of staff at Kemsing Primary SchoolKemsing Primary School recognise that children are capable of abusing their peers.
-PeerKemsing Primary SchoolKemsing Primary School on peer abuse can take many forms, including but not limited to, bullying, cyberbullying, gender-based abuse, hazing (initiation type violence), sexually harmful behaviour, violence and ‘sexting’.
-Staff and leadership are to be mindful that some potential issues may be affected by gender, age, ability and culture of those involved.
+All members of staff at Kemsing Primary School recognise that children are capable of abusing their peers.
 Kemsing Primary School believes that abuse is abuse and it will never be tolerated.
+All victims will be taken seriously and offered appropriate support, regardless of where the abuse takes place.

+Kemsing Primary School recognises that peer on peer abuse can take many forms, including but not limited to:

+bullying (including cyberbullying)

+physical abuse which can include hitting, kicking, shaking, biting, hair pulling, or otherwise causing physical harm

+sexual violence and sexual harassment

-‘Upskirting’ is a criminal offence and will not be tolerated.
-It typically involves someone taking a photograph under a person’s clothes without them knowing, with the intention of viewing their genitals or buttocks to obtain sexual gratification, or cause the victim humiliation, distress or alarm.
+‘upskirting’, which typically involves taking a picture under a person’s clothing without them knowing, with the intention of viewing their genitals or buttocks to obtain sexual gratification, or cause the victim humiliation, distress or alarm